 Pick up your commencement tickets, purchase your cap and gown, order commencement announcements, and learn about your alumni benefits, such as career services, scholarship opportunities, campus privileges, and your lifetime e-mail account.
-Do all this and celebrate with your classmates at Grad Finale, held in Penn's Inn on Monday, April 14, from 10 am. to 4 p.m.
+Do all this and celebrate with your classmates at Grad Finale, held in Penn's Inn on Tuesday, April 14, from 10:00 a.m. - 4:00 p.m. on the Campus Center patio (rain location: Penn's Inn).
 Don't miss the food, drinks, and giveaways!
 For more information, visit Alumni Relations.
 You can also find Alumni Relations on Facebook.

 Military Recognition Cords